CraigStuntz/CraigStuntz.github.io/posts/2023-04-03-building-a-synthesizer-4.markdown

 There are approximately 11868 op amp tutorials on the web.
-I'm going to add the 11869th one, because op amps are really important, and because I don't think most of the existing explanations are as clear as the could be.
+I'm going to add the 11869th one, because op amps are really important, and because I don't think most of the existing explanations are as clear as they could be.
 I think I can improve on these in two ways:

 * By <s>telling you a bunch of lies</s> explaining concepts in terms of gross but